Cover photo by Gary Brown.

 Behaviour

-Breeding individuals found on waterside vegetation, but often found away from water in the surrounding woodlands.
-Perches on exposed twigs among bushes where it hawks insects in rapid flight.
+Breeding individuals are found on waterside vegetation, but they are often observed away from water in the surrounding woodlands.
+The Banded Skimmer perches on exposed twigs among bushes where it hawks insects in rapid flight.

 Status and Conservation

 Seemingly scarce in South Africa.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Banded Skimmer is listed as of Least Concern in the IUCN Red List of Threatened Species.

 Distribution

-Widespread throughout much of Sub-Saharan Africa.
-Reaches its southern limit in the NE parts of South Africa, where it has possibly been overlooked.
+The Banded Skimmer is widespread throughout much of Sub-Saharan Africa.
+It reaches its southern limit in the north-eastern parts of South Africa, where it has possibly been overlooked.

 Below is a map showing the distribution of records for Banded Skimmer in the OdonataMAP database as at February 2020.